typesense/typesense-website/docs-site/content/0.22.1/api/documents.md

 ## Retrieve a document

-Fetch an individual document from a collection by using its id.
+Fetch an individual document from a collection by using its `id`.

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby','Dart','Java','Swift','Shell']">
   <template v-slot:JavaScript>